SkyCountryGame/skycountry-godot/README.md

 		- levels. a relationship between nodes that comprise a playable world of game
 	- categories of code (*.cs)
 		-
+	- what do with Controllers.

+EXPLANATION of SYSTEMS:
+	- game object registration.
+ResourceManager.RegisterGameObject()
 -----